Justice-Through-Code/spring_2022/lessons/01_command_line/1_command_line_intro.md

 <img src="images/command_line_4.png" width="700">

-Again, his is equivalent to opening up the same folder in your finder/file explorer and looking around.
+Again, this is equivalent to opening up the same folder in your finder/file explorer and looking around.
 For example, if I go in finder to this folder, it has the same contents, just displayed a little differently:

 <img src="images/command_line_5.png" width="300">